 On its own, polyurethane foam, or memory foam, is highly flammable.
 It’s basically solidified gasoline.
 So to protect the material, it’s doused in flame retardants.
 A common flame retardant used is called PBDEs, which stands for polybrominated diphenyl ethers.
 This chemical has been linked to cognitive impairment, memory loss, as well as delayed puberty, hormone disruption, and cancer.

 The memory foam itself is made of some ingredients you want to avoid.
-If you are chemical sensitive or have allergy issues, then a conventional memory foam mattress may just aggravate the conditions.
-The chances are that you could be repeatedly exposed to those chemicals because of your mattress off-gassing for months after you purchased it.
+Conventional memory foam mattresses may aggravate the conditions if you are chemically sensitive or have allergies.
+You could be repeatedly exposed to those chemicals because of your mattress off-gassing for months after you purchased it.

-The companies who are trying to move towards making safer, less toxic memory foam mattresses are making substitutions for safer alternatives.
+The companies trying to move towards making safer, less toxic memory foam mattresses are substituting for safer alternatives.
 Companies can substitute some of the petroleum used in making polyurethane with a plant-based material instead that will decrease the off-gassing after production.

-There are many “green” companies that do try to cut corners or abuse the trust of consumers by labeling themselves as clean, green companies when they are not.
+Many “green” companies try to cut corners or abuse consumers’ trust by labeling themselves as clean, green companies when they are not.
 In fact, it’s easy to be confused about who to believe, especially now since it’s become fashionable to call your company green.
 For your peace of mind, here are some certifications to look out for when shopping for your next mattress.
 No fakes, no hidden toxins.

 When shopping for a non toxic memory foam mattress, make sure it’s Certipur-US certified and that the cover is made from organic materials, such as organic cotton or wool.
 These materials, if certified organic, have not been treated with pesticides and other chemicals so they will further reduce your exposure to toxins when you sleep.
-One of the best non-toxic memory foam mattresses is:
+Take a look at these non toxic memory foam mattresses:

-An organic mattress is usually produced by a layer of mixtures made with either natural cotton and wool (or both), and natural, organic latex.
+An organic mattress is usually produced with either natural cotton and wool (or both), and natural, organic latex.
 These materials are cultivated with no pesticides and then manufactured without chemicals involved in the processes.
 Most people define an organic mattress as:

 In addition to those characteristics, most organic mattresses are also:

 An organic mattress will offer you the benefits of conventional memory foam mattresses, like elasticity, extra support, and comfort, without needing to use toxic chemicals.
-You get even more than you would with a regular memory foam mattress too.
-Organic mattresses are fantastic at regulating temperatures, wicking moisture, and being adaptable to your specific needs.
+You get even more than you would with regular memory foam mattresses too.

 Yes, eventually, it will sag.
 The natural process of wearing it down over many years can cause an indentation that will not bounce back.
 You can slow down the process that leads to sagging by following these steps: